-Assets and liabilities, including technical provisions, are valued in TRL's regulatory balance sheet according to PRA Rules and related guidance, giving valuations which differ from those in the financial statements, under International Financial Reporting Standards ("IFRS").
+Assets and liabilities, including technical provisions, are valued in TRL's regulatory balance sheet according to PRA Rules and related guidance, giving valuations which differ from those in the financial statements, prepared under international accounting standards adopted in the UK, herein referred to as IFRS ("IFRS").
+TRL's IFRS financial statements are undergoing final review and will be filed at Companies House in due course.

-As at 31 December 2021, TRL's excess of assets over liabilities under PRA Rules was \$578.3m (2020: \$578.6) compared to net assets of \$562.9m (2020: \$587.9) reported in the financial statements under IFRS.
-The change in excess assets over liabilities under both methods is after deduction of a \$10.0m dividend (2020: \$10.0m).
+As at 31 December 2022, TRL's excess of assets over liabilities under PRA Rules was \$543.1m (2021: \$578.3) compared to net assets of \$491.3m (2021: \$562.9) in the financial statements under IFRS.